lucamarini22/lucamarini22.github.io/_posts/2019-12-17-minerva-gambling.md

 ## Data in Italy

-In Italy, in 2017, 20.4 billion Euros were SPENT on gambling.
+In Italy, in 2017, 20.4 billion Euros were spent on gambling.

 In 2016, an average of 385 Euros per capita was lost by the adult population.